 A great tool for seeing the level of light pollution where you are (or finding areas where it is low) is called Light Pollution Map.
 You can find it here.

-Another key point relating to the dark skies needed to photograph the Milky Way is that you will want to make sure that the sun and the moon will not be brightening the skies when you shoot.
+Another key point relating to the dark skies needed to photograph the Milky Way is that you will want to ensure that the sun and the moon will not be brightening the skies when you shoot.
 Checking what time the sun goes down may be obvious, but checking that there is no moon is less so.
 A tool called the Photographer’s Ephemeris can help with this

 3. Settings & composition – how to take the shot